ThomasMcandrew/EasyCLI/README.md

 # EasyCLI
 EasyCLI is a project intended to make creating CLI tools easier.

+#### warning
+This Project is in very early stages and has not been tested extensively,

 ## Getting Started
 Basic setup is quite simple.
 ```